PoulLorca/poul-portfolio/README.md

 ## 🌐 Deployment

-This project is configured for deployment on Netlify.
-Simply connect your GitHub repository to Netlify for automatic deployments.
+This project is configured for deployment on Vercel.
+Simply connect your GitHub repository to Vercel for automatic deployments.

 ## 📄 License